maksymsuvorov/trustsoft-internship-maksym-suvorov/README.md

 ![Python script](./docs/opts-screenshots/python-script.png)

-- After I deleted it, killed the process and disabled all related services, **the problem was solved.**
+- After I deleted it, killed the process, and disabled all related services, **the problem was solved.**

 ## Task 2:
 > A customer complains that his application is not running on the server and that he cannot connect to it.
 Try to figure out why and fix it as follows